 So if you’re still skeptical about whether you should place each ad in a separate ad set, we hope that after seeing these results you’ll change your mind.

 As you saw, the number of ads per ad set can make or break your ad performance.
-There are certainly more factors to consider when setting up your Facebook Ad campaigns, and if you’re interested in discovering them, we highly recommend checking out some of these blog posts:
+There are certainly more factors to consider when setting up your Facebook Ad campaigns.
+If you’re interested in discovering them, we highly recommend checking out some of this blog post:

-For more blog posts on Facebook or Google Ads, make sure to check out our blog, and if you have any questions, feel free to reach out at [email protected].
+For more blog posts on Facebook or Google Ads, check out our blog; if you have any questions, feel free to reach out at [email protected].

-We are always more than happy to discuss the best possible ways of optimizing your campaigns.
+We are always more than happy to discuss the best ways to optimize your campaigns.